Marketing91

 • Service: The popularity of Maruti cars is not just because of their feature but also because of the number of service centers it has in India.
 Thus one core strength of Swift is the ease of availability of service outlets in the country and also for the availability of spares.

-Also Read SWOT analysis of Diet Coke
+Also Read SWOT Analysis of Southwest Airlines (Updated 2025)

 SWOT analysis of maruti swift - 1